 - Review your employment contract for notice period requirements.

-- Secure your next position or financial safety net.
+- Secure your next position or a 3-to-6-month financial safety net.

 - Write a formal resignation letter.